Polyratings/polyratings/packages/backend/README.md

 the site's data-storage solution, primarily for its low-cost and speed.

 ## Architecture
-The backend begins with a single entrypoint in [index.ts](src/index.ts) that contains routing logic to handle requests based on the requests' URIs.
-Each route is served by a handler designed to accept specific path or query params within the request.
+The backend begins with a single entrypoint in [index.ts](src/index.ts) that sets up the trpc router and surrounding logic

+* routers - provide handlers for each module professors, ratings, admin and auth

+* dao (Data Access Object) - provide an abstraction layer over the data and allow request handlers to have a nice api surface.
+This includes all interactions with kv.
+For example adding/removing professors or reviews

+* generated - contains generated config files that are consumed by the cron job.
+These files are just a typescript file that represents the wrangler.toml file.
+These files are generated whenever the build command is called

+* types - contains kv schema along with supporting type helpers

 ## Building
 To build this package, you simply need to run `npm run build` and [esbuild](https://esbuild.github.io/) will